 It is completely normal to worry about the abdomen or stomach pain in pregnancy and worry it is a sign of a miscarriage.
-Most females think stomach pain in pregnancy is the sign of a miscarriage.
+Most females think stomach pain in pregnancy is a sign of a miscarriage.
 But, stomach pains and cramps are common during pregnancy and usually not a call for concern.

 Mild stomach or abdomen pain in early pregnancy, in the first 12 weeks, is usually caused due to the expanding womb.
 The ligaments stretch as the baby bump grows which may sometimes resemble mild period pain.
 It is probably nothing to worry about if the pain is bearable, mild and goes away on changing position or resting.